PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Kim barely said a thing; a slight grunt of disapproval.

-But Tom answered eagerly: “Hello.”; she was pleased for a new friend.

-“We’re from The Forest.“ pointing north to explain.
+But Tom answered eagerly: “Hello.”; she was pleased for a new friend, “We’re from The Forest.“, and pointed north explain.

 “Oh.” said the boy, as if he were interested.
 “The Forest.” he nodded agreeing, but did not continue and a pause brewed.